mobidian/beet-food/readme.md

 <h1 align="center">Food ordering service system</h1>

-## Description:

-This project created in educational purposes in scope of PHP-course created by Yurii Svystun and conducted in Beetroot company.
+> This project created in educational purposes in scope of PHP-course created by Yurii Svystun and conducted in Beetroot company.

 ## Installation for Linux (more cool)